TexasInstruments/edgeai-tidl-tools/examples/osrt_python/advanced_examples/RGB_YUV_model_conversion/README.md

 The intention of this advanced example folder is to describe the steps on how to convert a RGB trained model to accept YUV data as input.

-You can refer to [Colorspace Conversion Section](../../../../scripts/README.md#colorspace-conversion) for more information on handling different color spaces
+You can refer to [Extending support for other colorspaces section](../../../../scripts/README.md#extending-support-for-other-colorspaces) for more information on handling different color spaces

 ## Usage